 Cleaning your pillows is the best way to make sure they last as long as possible, but eventually even the most well-maintained pillow needs to be replaced.
-We usually recommend replacing your pillows every 1 to 2 years, but some pillows can last up to 5 years with proper care.
+We usually recommend replacing your pillows every 1 to 2 years, but the best pillows can last up to 5 years with proper care.

 If you're ready for more, sign up to receive our email newsletter!